ericharm/vozzue/readme.md

 `npm install`

-`npm start` to run http-server at port 7676
+`npm start` to build, run webpack-dev-server at port 7676 and watch for changes

 ### _Tests_

-not sure what this command looks like yet
+`npm test`

 ### _Roadmap_